gracesjy/bdae/manual/BDAE_R.md

    'R_infinity'))
 )
 ```
-3. After run above SQL, results are as followings.
+3. After run above SQL, results are as followings.<br>

 |A	|B        |
 |---|---------|
 |1	|1.1      |